franpass87/FP-Digital-Marketing-Suite/README.md

 # FP Digital Marketing Suite

 The FP Digital Marketing Suite is a comprehensive WordPress toolkit for agencies and growth teams that need dependable client intelligence, actionable analytics and automated marketing workflows.
-Version 1.2.0 hardens the upgrade pipeline with multisite-aware migrations, normalized caches and automated runtime flushes so analytics stay trustworthy immediately after updates.
+Version 1.3.0 refreshes the entire WordPress admin experience with accessible design tokens, reusable interface components, centralized menu management and hardened validation so teams can move faster with confidence.

 ## Highlights